-- If you know which flights you would like to book, use this Google Doc.
+- If you know which flights you would like to book, let us know.

-Accommodations will be at the Town and Country.
+Accommodations will be at the Edward Hotel.
 HQ will handle room reservations.
 DO NOT CALL THE HOTEL.
 You will be assigned a double occupancy room; extra charges for a single room are not reimbursed by TBP.
-Rates are $79 per person per night, double occupancy.
+Rates are $70 per person per night, double occupancy.
 Hotel check-in time is 3 pm and your room may not be ready when you arrive.
 Luggage storage is available.